 Deborah Simons is an educator in the Springboro Community City School District in Ohio.

-Updated August 2008.
+Updated August 2008 and May 2013.
 This article first appeared in the Fall 2006 edition of Support Net™ and is available to download (requires Adobe Reader .)